laki88/techwithlaki/_posts/2023-01-30-leetcode-problem-longest-substring-without-repeating-characters.md

 **Space Complexity**: O(k) (k ≤ 26 for letters)

-#### Explanation:
+### Explanation:
-Imagine you’re fishing in a river (the string) with two nets: a "left" net and a "right" net, defining your fishing area (window).
-You start with both nets at the river’s start.
-As you move the "right" net forward to catch more fish (characters), you keep track of them in a basket (HashSet), which only holds unique fish.

-If you catch a fish you already have, you move the "left" net forward, releasing fish until the duplicate is gone.
-Each time you move the "right" net, you check if your current fishing area is the largest unique catch so far.
-This method is fast because each fish is caught and released at most once, making it efficient for long rivers!
+**What it does**: Use two pointers to create a "window" of characters.
+Expand the window by adding new characters.
+If you find a repeat, shrink the window until the repeat is gone.

+**How it works**:

+1. Use two pointers: "left" and "right", both starting at the beginning.

+2. Use a set to keep track of characters in the current window.

+3. Move "right" to add a new character:

+   - If the character isn’t in the set, add it and check if the window is the longest so far.

+   - If the character is in the set, move "left" forward, removing characters until the repeat is gone.

+4. Repeat until "right" reaches the end.

+**Example with "abcabcbb":**

+- Left = 0, Right = 0, Set = {}.

+- Right = 0: Add "a".
+Set = {"a"}.
+Window = "a", length 1.

+- Right = 1: Add "b".
+Set = {"a", "b"}.
+Window = "ab", length 2.

+- Right = 2: Add "c".
+Set = {"a", "b", "c"}.
+Window = "abc", length 3.

+- Right = 3: "a" is in set.
+Remove "a" (left = 1).
+Set = {"b", "c"}.
+Add "a".
+Window = "bca", length 3.

+- Continue until right reaches the end.

+- Longest length is 3.

+**Speed**: Fast, takes about (n) steps, as each character is added and removed at most once.

 #### Solution Code in Java